Blog

 Benefits:

 File-to-Floor is efficient because it focuses on verifying recorded items rather than finding everything from scratch.
 It saves time by quickly highlighting exceptions.
 First, you identify listed assets that you can’t find.
 These assets may have been disposed of or stolen.
 Next, you detect assets found but not on the list.
 These could be new acquisitions not yet recorded.
+This method keeps your asset register up-to-date and gives high confidence in financial reports with less effort than a full W2W.

 Wall-to-Wall vs File-to-Floor: Key Differences and Choosing the Right Method